CQC rated us as GOOD following visits in September 2017

 The purpose built surgery is located within the building of the Memorial Hospital which is a community hospital built in the 1990s, and adjacent to the Memorial Pharmacy, providing patients with excellent access to a full range of community services.

 The premises are suitable for disabled and/or wheelchair patients and have baby changing facilities.
 They are located on the ground-floor in a wing of the hospital and are bright and spacious.
-There is a central reception area with a back office, and a suite of eleven consulting rooms and four nursing/treatment rooms and a waiting area.
-There is also a Practice Manager’s office, two general open-plan offices, an administration office, notes storage room, staff room and kitchen.
+There is a central reception area with a back office, and a suite of eleven clinical consulting rooms including four nursing/treatment rooms and a waiting area.
+There is also a business manager’s office, a management team office, a general open-plan administration office, a secretarial office, a secure notes storage room, staff room and kitchen.
+There are further secure rooms for storing drugs and disposal of clinical waste.
 There is access to a meeting/training room shared with other hospital services.

-The premises have provided the opportunity to sub-contract rooms to other providers which increases the range of services to patients.
+The premises have provided the opportunity to allow other providers to use some rooms which increases the range of services to patients.

 Registered Activities and Service Types

-The registered activities and service types have been agreed by the Memorial Medical Centre’s practice manager and Partners in accordance with CQC guidance.
+The registered activities and service types have been agreed by the Memorial Medical Centre’s Business Manager and partners in accordance with CQC guidance.
 Services are described under Registered Activity and Service Type.

 The regulated activities under CQC are: